NICMx/Jool/doc/usr/index.markdown

 But just to make things clear, this is the status of the project as of now:

-As far as we know, Jool is a [fairly compliant](intro-jool.html#compliance) stateless/stateful NAT64.
+As far as we know, Jool is a [fairly compliant](intro-jool.html#compliance) SIIT and Stateful NAT64.
 We're currently working on [switching frameworks](https://github.com/NICMx/NAT64/issues/116#issuecomment-74343381) to address our compliance issues.

 Our latest release is version <a href="https://github.com/NICMx/NAT64/issues?q=milestone%3A3.3.0" target="_blank">3.3.0</a>.